OlafZielke-EQ/MCQsim/README.md

 # MCQsim

-This repository hosts MCQsim, a multi-cycle earthquake rupture simulator for generation the of earthquake sequences along predefined faults or fault systems of arbitrary geometric complexity.
-The updated version of this code includes QuadTree and H-matrix approximation of the stiffness kernel to improve code efficiency and scalability.
+This repository hosts _MCQsim_, a multi-cycle earthquake rupture simulator for generation the of earthquake sequences along predefined faults or fault systems of arbitrary geometric complexity. _MCQsim_ uses graphical user interfaces (GUIs) for most of data input and output.
+These GUIs were developed in _MATLAB_.
+Stand-alone versions of these GUIs, along with the _MATLAB_ GUIs can be found here, e.g., under _"01_Mstuff"_. _MCQsim_ itself is written in **_C_** and parallelized via **_MPI_**.
+It works on large-scale computational infrastructure as well as personal computers.
+The most recent version of _MCQsim_, provided here, employs _QuadTree_ and _H-matrix_ to decrease the size of the stiffness kernel.
+This update dramatically increased code efficiency and scalability, especially for larger-scale simulations with 100k+ fault elements.
+Future releases are planned to include pore-pressure changes as well as surface topography, further guided by the specific needs by our fellow users (i.e., you).

-**Please check out the following publication for further details:**
+**Please check the following publication for details on MCQsim model formulation:**

 > Zielke, O., and P.M.
 Mai (2023).
 MCQsim: A Multicycle Earthquake Simulator.
 Bull.
 Seismol.
 Soc.
 Am.
 113(3), 889-908. doi: 10.1785/0120220248